grandeurdev/arduino-sdk/README.md

 The user scope is wider than the device scope.
 A user can access its profile, the registry of the devices it's paired to, the files in the project's storage and the data in the project's datastore.
 When a user logs in, an Auth token is returned.
 This token along with the API Key, being sent with every request, is what validates the authority of the request.

 The device scope is limited to the device's namespace in the device registry.
 When a user pairs with a device, an access token is returned for the device.
-This access token along with the API Key is what authenticates the device's connection to Grandeur Cloud.
+This access token along with the API Key is what authenticates the device's connection to Grandeur.

 This is how the global project scope is distributed among the smaller entities and we make sure that everyone gets what they are allowed to access.

 ### Networking

-Here we write about how the networking works on Grandeur Cloud.
+Here we write about how the networking works on Grandeur.

 We work with two communication channels in **Web SDK** i) HTTP based REST API channel and ii) Duplex based realtime API channel.
 We use the first to do some basic things like authentication or handle big requests like file uploading, while the latter, as its name suggests, for realtime communication like fetching or updating the device's data.
 The realtime channel is as fast as 200ms RTT.
 It is based on our custom protocol aka.
 Duplex.
 We do not allow any unauthenticated communication over this channel and therefore authenticate a connection over the REST channel first.

 In the **Arduino SDK**, we only use the realtime channel.
 A device cannot establish a connection over this channel unless and until its access token is validated.
-A device access token is provided while initializing the apollo configurations through `apollo.init()`.
+A device access token is provided while initializing the grandeur configurations through `grandeur.init()`.

 ### Allowed Origins

 This is another amazing topic and somehow related to access delegation in the end.
-As mentioned in the sections above that you can interact with your project's namespace through the JS SDK by initializing apollo with your API key.
+As mentioned in the sections above that you can interact with your project's namespace through the JS SDK by initializing grandeur with your API key.
 This returns an object referring to your project which can be used to interact with its resources including its devices, datastore, and files storage.
 Putting this much responsibility on just the API key poses a security threat particularly in case of web apps as API Key can easily be stolen.
 Even though a user needs to log in first before making any request to the cloud, a hacker with having your API key can still cause some serious damage.
 For example, Registering bogus users to your project or creating a copycat site on your name for phishing to name a few.
 That's where cross-origin request sharing (CORS) policies come to play.

 So to allow a web app to interact with your project using the Web SDK, you first need to whitelist the domain name your web app uses via the settings page in the dashboard.
 You cannot even send a request from your localhost without first whitelisting it.